The Prince of Pennsylvania: Cast

-In addition, Joseph de Lisi plays Rupert's younger brother, while Kari Keegan plays the biker girl.
+In addition, Joseph de Lisi plays Rupert's younger brother Roger, while Kari Keegan plays the biker girl.

 Production

 Thomas Newman wrote the music for the film.
 It was filmed in the coal mine suburbs surrounding Pittsburgh.
 The scenes for the high school dance were filmed at Chartiers Houston High School in Houston.

 Reception

 Critic Roger Ebert gave it 1.5 stars out of 4.
 Ebert liked the characters and thought them believable, but excoriated the plot as nonsensical and absurd, particularly the kidnapping scheme.
 His review concluded, "I had grown intrigued by the characters - especially Madigan's unreconstructed hippie, a woman with a lot of specific and believable details about her.
 A movie about her would have been interesting.
 A movie about any of these people might have had a chance, if the filmmakers had retained a shred of sanity."